npgall/concurrent-trees/documentation/ConcurrentSuffixTreeUsage.md

-# Example Usage for Concurrent Suffix Tree #
+# Example Usage for ConcurrentSuffixTree #

 ## Objective ##
   * Print the suffixes of "TEST", "TOAST", "TEAM" (for reference only)